Nathan-Zacharjak/Leetcode/README.md

 - You might get: "12345", when the result really was: [1,2,34,5]
 - This happens when pushing back integers or strings with multiple characters! *Use a vector instead!*

 # 1926.
 Nearest Exit from Entrance in Maze
 ## BFS visited marking
 - Instead of making a whole unordered_set to store the matrix coordinates already visited, you might be able to take advantage of the format of the input!
 - In this question, walls are marked with +, empty space marked with .
 - So, we can just mark coordinates as visited simply by changing a position's '.' with a '+'!
 And the BFS algorithm will automatically ignore it without using extra space!

+# 593. Valid Square
+## Finding the distance between 2 points
+- Remember you can find the "squared" distance between 2 points using dist = a^2 + b^2, which translates to this for 2 coordinate points: (x1 - x2) * (x1 - x2) + (y1 - y2) * (y1 - y2) (You don't need abs() because of the square!)
+- Typically, a dist(p1, p2) helper function is really useful here!

+## Sorting shape coordinates
+- You might be able to significantly narrow down the possible cases for a question with shapes by sorting the shape's coordinates first!
+- What you need to do for this question is sort the coordinates by x-coordinate first, then by y-coordinate in case of a tie!
+- Then you are only left with 3 shape possibilities!
+A right-tilted square, a left-tiled square, or a perfectly straight square!
+- Now you can traverse all sides of possible squares in an order that guarantees a line between point 0 and 1, and point 2 and 3 is a side of a square, and point 0 and 3, and point 1 and 2 form the diagonals of all 3 possible squares!
+- From there, you can just check that the distances between these points in a way that ensures both width and height of the square is of equal length, and the diagonals are of equal length too!

+## Using a set to check for equal lengths
+- You could alternatively use an unordered_set to store all lengths of all sides of the shape, and the 2 diagonals, and simply check that the size of the unordered_set is 2!
+(1 for the length of the sides, 1 for the length of the diagonals)
+- (This only works if the length of the diagonals can never equal the length of the sides, e.g. only integer lengths, no square roots!)

+# 2492.
+Minimum Score of a Path Between Two Cities
+## BFS space complexity
+- Breadth-first search has a space complexity of O(n), as you can have up to all graph nodes -1 in the queue at one time
+- HOWEVER, if you aren't given an adjacency list, and have to build one yourself, guess what?
+You now have to take into account the space complexity of the adjacency list!
+Therefore the space complexity becomes: O(n + m)!